-As counsellor in Whitton, I will help you attune to your five senses.
+As counsellor in Whitton, I will help you tune into your five senses.
 You will improve your stress-response by paying attention to your motor impulses, muscular tension, posture, breathing and cardio-vascular system.
 If you gain insight into your "felt sense" of the world, it will help you to react more proportionately.
 You will trust your instincts and validate your own experience.
 You will feel more confident, without having to rely on others approval, or support.

-However, many people are often brought up without ever learning how to adequately self-regulate or acquire the tools to do this.
-It doesn’t mean that you won’t have learned them somewhere along the line.
-I am a firm believer in the client’s ability to utilise their own coping mechanisms and survival strategies, rather than replace them with readymade techniques they cannot resonate with.
-It is usually simply a matter of modifying, adjusting and tweaking them to become more effective.
+However, many people are brought up without ever learning how self-regulate or acquire the tools to do this.
+It doesn’t mean that you won’t have learned them somewhere.
+I am a firm believer in your ability to utilise your own coping mechanisms.
+Building up your own survival strategies, rather than replacing them with ready-made techniques they do not resonate.
+It is simply a matter of modifying, adjusting and tweaking them to become more effective.

-In counselling you learn how to distinguish between physical sensations and unconscious reactions.
-This means cultivating a stronger sense of awareness; learning to tolerate heightened states of emotion until they become regulated and stabilized.
-One of the first things you will learn is how to develop a body map to identify, observe and monitor your bodily sensations.
+In counselling, you learn how to distinguish between physical sensations and unconscious reactions.
+This means cultivating a stronger awareness: learning to tolerate heightened states until they become stabilised.
+One of the first things you will learn is to develop a body map to identify and observe your bodily sensations.
 You may learn how they are triggered in specific situations, events or interactions with others.

 The body-map and self-awareness

-As a counsellor in Whitton, I help you use body scans and the body map diagram below and carry out sensory experiments with yourself: paying particular attention to your internal sensations and five senses.
-For example, noticing your bodily responses to working in the office.
+As a counsellor in Whitton, I help you use body scans and the body map diagram.
+In these simple exercises you pay attention to your internal sensations.
+For example, noticing your bodily responses to anxiety.
 Locating the source stress such as back pain, muscle tension, headaches, dehydration, hunger, lethargy, or under-breathing.
-Or, noticing how you respond to intimacy such as freezing, avoidance and feeling disconnected.
+Or, noticing how you respond to conflict in relationships - such as freezing, avoidance and withdrawal.

-Slowing down your awareness will help you pause, step back and deactivate high levels of arousal.
-And it will encourage you to be more assertive, create a sense of calm and deal with situations in a clearer state of mind.
+Slowing down your awareness will help you pause, step back and discharge arousal.
+And encourage you to become more assertive: creating a sense of calm to deal with your problems in a clear state of mind.